-How is the "10 Keys"[TM] Guide Organized?
+How is the "10 Keys"[TM] Workbook Organized?

-The Guide includes this introduction chapter, as well as one chapter for each of the "10 Keys"^M. The Keys are numbered from 1 to 10, and could be presented to others in any order, either all together or one Key at a time.
+The Workbook includes this introduction section, as well as one section for each of the "10 Keys"TM.
+The Keys are numbered from 1 to 10, and could be presented to others in any order, either all together or one Key at a time.
 This Introduction provides a summary of important information that you will find very helpful.
-After the introduction section, each chapter will follow the same format:
+After the introduction section, each section will follow the same format:

-1. Handout: Each key begins with a double-sided handout.
-The handout introduces the key, summarizes why the key is important, and explains the disease or condition.
-The back side of the handout describes actions that can be taken to improve or lower risk.
+1. Handout: Each key begins with a two-page handout.
+The first page introduces the key, summarizes why the key is important, and explains the disease or condition.
+The second page describes actions that can be taken to improve or lower risk.
 You are strongly encouraged to share these handouts with other people.
-Handouts for each key are also available online at www.healthyaging.pitt.edu
+Handouts for each key are also available online at http:// www12.edc.gsph.pitt.edu/CHA_OAEP/.

 2. More Information About: This section provides additional information that will help you be more informed and knowledgeable about each key.
-Some chapters do not have this section.
+Some keys do not have this section.